-- 14. How do I complete the research and inquiry graduation requirement?
+14. How do I complete the research and inquiry graduation requirement?
 Completion of a GSSM-approved, mentored research and inquiry program is required for all students.
 Students complete the research and inquiry graduation requirement by taking and passing RES401 or a research and inquiry designated course.
-Most students complete this requirement through RES401 involving six weeks of mentored summer research in an external research group with which they are matched by GSSM, completion of a portfolio, and presentation at the Annual Research Colloquium. - 15.
-How does RES401 count in regard to the classes I take?
+Most students complete this requirement through RES401 involving six weeks of mentored summer research in an external research group with which they are matched by GSSM, completion of a portfolio, and presentation at GSSM's Research Colloquium.